wduquette/wduquette.github.io/_posts/2019-8-10-parsing-strings-into-slices.md

 let mut c1 = source.chars();

 while let Some(ch) = c1.next() {
-    // Do something with the characters
     if !ch.is_digit(10) {
         break;
     }
 }

 // ch points at the first non-digit character.
-// And the length of the desired slice in bytes is the length of the source string minus
+// And the length of the desired slice in bytes is the
-// the length of the remainder.
+// length of the source string minus the length of the remainder.

+// Yes, I really ought to check whether I got any characters.

 let num: &str = &source[..source.len() - c1.as_str().len()];